Powered by MOMENTUM MEDIA

 As difficult as the leak must be for Game Freak and its employees, fans of the developer’s games are having a field day trawling through the data, which dates back as far as games made 25 years ago, along with game titles that have not seen the light of day.

-“It's so interesting that Kecleon, Wailmer and Azurill were pretty much finalized really early on,” said one member of r/PokeLeaks.
+“It’s so interesting that Kecleon, Wailmer and Azurill were pretty much finalised really early on,” said one member of r/PokeLeaks.

 “They’re the first three Gen III Pokémon that I remember seeing around like 2001/2 on really early serebii and other Pokémon forums, when I was like eight years old.”

-Others, however, are finding their joy at the new art and information tempered by the personal impact to Game Freak’s employees.
+Others, however, are finding their joy at the new art and information tempered by the personal impact on Game Freak’s employees.

 “I do hope most of the personal info stays mostly unseen, it just feels icky seeing stuff like that when I just want to see cool development info,” said another.